Ortho-K, a Little Known Contact Lens Alternative for Athletes

 We will also provide guidance on caring for and cleaning the lenses.

-Ortho-K & Myopia Management Center At Diamond Vision serves patients from Long Island, Five Towns, Hempstead, Nassua County, and throughout New York.
+Our practice serves patients from Long Island, Five Towns, Hempstead, and Nassua County, New York and surrounding communities.